 Havas Boondoggle Amsterdam recruits via Airbnb

 An advertising student books a couch in Amsterdam for €10 a night.
 The listing is not a side hustle.
 It is the recruitment funnel.
+The booking is the application step.
 In exchange for budget accommodation, the intern works at Havas Boondoggle Amsterdam during the day and explores the city at night.

 The move.
 Recruiting interns through a booking behavior